kluctl/www-kluctl.io/content/en/_index.md

 ################## Deployment section ##################
 deploymentSection:
+  enable: false
-  title: Take Your Deployments to the Next Level
+  title: Take Your Kubernetes Deployments to the Next Level
   paragraph: Kluctl is the missing glue to put together large Kubernetes deployments.
   image:
     url: images/home/deployment-img.png # relative to the assets folder